Difference Between Substack and Patreon

 Substack was started in the year 2017 for writers and creators.
 It was basically meant for writers.

 It focuses on publishing and writing the content.
-It was started as a goal to cater to small audiences, but soon it attracted big companies like CNN, Vox etc.
+It started with a goal to cater to small audiences, but soon it attracted big companies like CNN, Vox etc.

-It charges 10% on the revenue earned by the creators besides processing fees.
-Although charges are high, it has many features like its interface is very simple, it is user friendly etc.
+It charges 10% of the revenue earned by the creators besides processing fees.
+Although charges are high, it has many features like its interface is very simple, user-friendly, etc.

 Patreon was started in the year 2013 by Jack Conte.
 Within starting of few months, it managed to take investments from Venture Capitalists and Angel Investors.

-It is meant for content creators like Youtube, painter, musicians etc. It is a membership platform which means you have to go through the process of registration.
+It is meant for content creators like Youtube, painters, musicians etc. It is a membership platform which means you have to go through the process of registration.

-Also provides Hosted Created pages, ad-free contents etc. It allows creators to fix an amount for their work of art, and in turn, the company provides them with perks and rewards.
+Also provides Hosted Created pages, ad-free content etc. It allows creators to fix an amount for their work of art, and in turn, the company provides them with perks and rewards.

 Comparison Table